Kyle Higashioka Player Props: Yankees vs. Angels

 Angels Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.

-- The Angels' 4.57 team ERA ranks 25th among all MLB pitching staffs.
+- The Angels have the 23rd-ranked team ERA among all league pitching staffs (4.53).

-- Angels pitchers combine to give up 113 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Angels pitchers combine to rank 21st in baseball in home runs allowed (114 total, 1.2 per game).

-- Sandoval (4-7) gets the starting nod for the Angels in his 17th start of the season.
-He's put together a 4.52 ERA in 85 2/3 innings pitched, with 70 strikeouts.
+- Silseth will start for the Angels, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.